Account planning: History

+As early as June 1964, King had introduced the T-Plan (Target Plan) at JWT, a framework for combining market research with consumer insight in the creative development process; the methodology was later codified in the agency's 37-page 1974 JWT Planning Guide, which is widely credited with formalizing advertising strategy as a discipline.
+At the centre of the guide is the Planning Cycle, a sequence of five questions intended to provide a systematic basis for strategy development; commentators have described its enduring contribution as the articulation of a central paradox in the discipline, namely the application of disciplined analytical thinking to innovative outcomes.
+In 1968, J. Walter Thompson (JWT) established a new department called "account planning," coined by Tony Stead.

-The main difference was that while the two UK pioneers were well-recognized senior managers in successful ad agencies the unknown Australian pioneer had the advantage of superior skills and experience from world-best market research working closely together with world-best marketing at highly regarded global marketing leader and advertiser, Unilever, and its many famous brands.
-This followed earlier comprehensive experience in ad agency account management and creative writing in Singapore and Sydney.
+While the UK pioneers held recognized senior management positions within advertising agencies, whereas the Australian pioneer's background was in market research, working alongside Unilever, across its various brands.
+This followed earlier experience in advertising agency account management and creative writing in Singapore and Sydney.

 The time taken to determine the agency problem and the solution, the radical new concept of an ad agency specialist multi-skilled role, was nearly four years at Unilever Australia in 1965.
 The two UK pioneers appeared to take much longer.

-In the UK initially there appeared to be considerable experimenting, changes, frustration and delay trying to determine the ideal formulation and qualifications for the person best suited for the new specialist agency role.
-In Australia there was no problem.
-The pioneer moved straight from Unilever to the first agency well-equipped with all the necessary world best marketing and market research skills and experience and his prior comprehensive ad agency experience.
+While UK agencies spent several years experimenting to define the qualifications for the account planning role, the transition in Australia was more immediate.
+The discipline was introduced directly by a pioneer who already possessed background in market research at Unilever as well as prior agency account management experience.

 In Australia the original new role was probably more comprehensive and holistic and concerned with total brand health including advertising compared to the UK where the pioneers were initially more concerned with the development of campaigns.

-The UK pioneers developed the role comfortably in their agencies supported by colleagues and friends.
-In Australia it was much tougher with trail-blazing the radical new role in a defensive and suspicious industry with some determined to deny any acceptance of the planning pioneer.
+The UK pioneers developed the role in their agencies supported by colleagues and friends.
+In Australia it was much tougher with trail-blazing the radical new role, with some determined to deny any acceptance of the planning pioneer.

-An extremely vital aspect of the original ad agency multi-skilled planning role has never been specially highlighted before.
-This is the powerful added level of skills derived from the symbiosis of quality multi-skilling – marketing, market research, intelligence, planning and advertising - which helps to develop superior insights and speedier outcomes that less qualified and involved planners find it difficult to achieve.
+One aspect of the original ad agency multi-skilled planning role has never been specifically highlighted before.
+This is the added level of skills derived from the symbiosis of quality multi-skilling – marketing, market research, intelligence, planning and advertising - which helps to develop insights and outcomes that less qualified and involved planners find difficult to achieve.